Determining planetary positions in the sky for $\pm 50$ years to an accuracy of $\stackrel{<}{_{\sim}} 1^{\circ}$ with a calculator}: Appendix C: The astronomical calendar

 In all the examples presented above, the calculations were made using a scientific calculator.
-This procedure is appropriate for quickly getting some occasional planetary positions while locating these objects in the sky.
-However if one wants to do many computations, say calculate positions for all planets for each day of the year, the process becomes tedious and the chances of a numerical mistake occurring in manual calculations become high.
-Since the process of computing planetary positions is a repetitive one, it could then be much more convenient to write a simple computer programme using the algorithm described above to carry out the calculations.
-We have written such a programme to compute positions of all the planets as well as of the Moon for each day of a specified year and present the results in the form of an astronomical calendar which gives elongations of different planets for all days of that particular year.
+This procedure is appropriate for quickly getting planetary positions, to locate one or more planets in sky, occasionally, on some specific day.
+However if one wants to do many computations, say calculate positions for planets for many more days of the year, the process could become tedious and the chances of a numerical mistake occurring in manual calculations could become high.
+Since the process of computing planetary positions is a repetitive one, it could then be much more convenient to write a simple computer programme, using the algorithm described above, to carry out calculations.
+We have written such a programme to compute positions of all the planets as well as of the Moon for each day of a specified year and present the results in the form of an astronomical calendar which gives elongations of different planets for all days of the year.

-The calendar allows us to locate the naked-eye planets in the sky for any time of the corresponding year.
-The horizontal axis displays the elongation in hours (one hour corresponds to $15^{\circ}$), and is centred around the Sun, which by definition has a zero elongation.
-The vertical axis marks the day of the year.
-Thus to locate a planet on any given date of the year, we select that date on the vertical axis and then move in a horizontal direction till we find the planet.
-From the elongation of the planet we can easily locate it in the sky.